diluo28/diluo.github.io/_pages/about.md

   - /about.html
 ---

-I am Di Luo, a postdoctoral associate at the theoretical center of physics at MIT and the physics department at Harvard.
+I am Di Luo, a postdoctoral associate at the Center for Theoretical Physics at MIT and the physics department at Harvard.
 I am an IAIFI fellow at the The NSF AI Institute for Artificial Intelligence and Fundamental Interactions.
 I received my undergraduate degree with majors in physics and mathematics from the University of Hong Kong in 2016.
 I graduated with master degree in mathematics and Ph.D. degree in physics at the University of Illinois, Urbana-Champaign in 2021.

 ## Research Interest: